-- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework.
-At GCSE in the years 2014 to 2016, performance has been below the national average for maintained schools.
-In the sixth form, there are too few pupils for valid comparison with the national average for sixth formers in maintained schools. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 At GCSE in 2016, performance has been above the national average for maintained schools. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.4 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place.

+2.4 The standards relating to the quality of education [paragraphs 1-4] are met.